JulioRy/JulioRy/README.md

 ### 🤵🏻 About me

-* 🎓 I'm currently in the third year of Computer Science Bachelor's Degree in UNIFOR, in Brazil.
+* 🎓 I have a ba
-* Im working in OSF Digital as a Developer.
+* Im working in OSF Digital as a Developer with more than 3 years of experience.
+* I have graduated with a Bachelor's degree in Computer Science at the University of Fortaleza (UNIFOR)